Volleyball footwork drills

 Approach Footwork Drills

 For hitters, mastering the approach footwork is vital.
-Drills that focus on the three or four-step approach help players develop a rhythm and explosive power needed for effective hitting.
-These volleyball drills often involve practicing the approach without the ball, focusing on timing, and then gradually incorporating hitting the ball.
+Focus on the three- or four-step approach to build rhythm and explosive power for effective hitting.
+These volleyball drills often begin without the ball to dial in timing and arm–leg coordination, then progress to controlled approaches with a toss, and finally full approaches into hitting.

 Blocking Footwork Drills